VetleViking/OS/README.md

 ## Running the OS
 You can download the latest version i think is production ready from the releases, which you can just run in any vm that takes .iso files.

+## Compiling the OS
-But if you want to try the absolute lastest, you can compile this yourself if you want, and i can give a quick tutorial.
+If you want to try the absolute lastest i am working on or mess around and edit the os yourself, you can compile this yourself.
+I can give a quick tutorial on how to do that.

 You have to start with downloading the necessary tools, NASM, QEMU, GCC, GRUB and WSL (Windows subsystem for Linux), because all of this is much easier with the linux terminal.
 We will start with WSL, so that we can download the other stuff there: